MrBertieG/Visit-Folkestone/README.md

 ## Town Tour

-- This page is split in to three sections:
+- This page is split in to three sections.
+- Each section contains photos of different parts of the town.
+All of the pictures have been taken by me.
+- The pictures are clickable with a new tab openining and directing the user to a google map location on where that set picture was take.
+This wat the user can find and experience each location.
     - To the Beach! <br> ![To the Beach Picture](assets/images/readme_img/Town_tour_1.png)
     - To the Harbour! <br> ![To the Harbour Picture](assets/images/readme_img/Town_tour_2.png)
     - To the High Street! <br> ![To the High Street picture](assets/images/readme_img/Town_tour_3.png) <br>
     ![To the High Street part two picture](assets/images/readme_img/Town_tour_4.png)
-- Each section contains photos of different parts of the town.
-All of the pictures have been taken by me.
-- The pictures are clickable with a new tab openining and directing the user to a google map location on where that set picture was take.
-This wat the user can find and experience each location.

 <br><br>